faith-kindy/airbnb-clone-project/README.md

 Version control and collaboration tools for developers.
 Purpose: Manage project versions, track code changes, and collaborate effectively with team members

+# Database Design
+1. User

+Description: Represents individuals who use the platform — both hosts and guests.

+Key Fields:

+user_id – Unique identifier for each user.

+name – Full name of the user.

+email – User’s email address (used for login and communication).

+role – Defines if the user is a host, guest, or admin.

+date_joined – The date the user created their account.

+Relationships:

+A user (as a host) can list multiple properties.

+A user (as a guest) can make multiple bookings.

+A user can write multiple reviews for properties they’ve booked.

+2. Property

+Description: Represents a home, apartment, or space listed by a host for rent.

+Key Fields:

+property_id – Unique identifier for each property.

+host_id – Foreign key referencing the user_id of the host.

+title – Name or short description of the property.

+location – Address or area where the property is located.

+price_per_night – Cost to stay per night.

+Relationships:

+A property belongs to one user (host).

+A property can have multiple bookings.

+A property can have multiple reviews.

+ 3. Booking

+Description: Represents a reservation made by a guest for a specific property.

+Key Fields:

+booking_id – Unique identifier for each booking.

+property_id – Foreign key referencing the property being booked.

+guest_id – Foreign key referencing the user (guest) who made the booking.

+start_date – Check-in date.

+end_date – Check-out date.

+status – Booking status (e.g., Pending, Confirmed, Cancelled).

+Relationships:

+A booking belongs to one property.

+A booking is made by one user (guest).

+A booking may have one payment record.

+4. Payment

+Description: Represents payment details for a booking.

+Key Fields:

+payment_id – Unique identifier for the payment.

+booking_id – Foreign key referencing the related booking.

+amount – Total amount paid.

+payment_date – Date when the payment was made.

+payment_method – Method used (e.g., credit card, PayPal).

+Relationships:

+A payment belongs to one booking.

+Each booking has one associated payment.

+ 5. Review

+Description: Represents feedback provided by guests after completing a booking.

+Key Fields:

+review_id – Unique identifier for each review.

+property_id – Foreign key referencing the reviewed property.

+guest_id – Foreign key referencing the user who wrote the review.

+rating – Numeric rating (e.g., 1–5).

+comment – Textual feedback from the guest.

+Relationships:

+A review belongs to one property.

+A review is written by one user (guest).

+A property can have many review